-The Limbless Association provides information and support to the limb-loss community.
-They support individuals of any age, whether they are about to have an amputation or are already living with congenital or acquired limb-loss, and offer assistance and information to carers, family members and friends if they require it.
-They support both the civilian and military population, and work closely with other UK charities to provide the best overall service for each individual.
+The Limbless Association supports people of all ages and backgrounds through a variety of existing programmes and services, whether they are about to have an amputation or are already living with congenital or acquired limb-loss.
+They also offer assistance and information to carers, family members and friends if they require it.

 This out-patient service, based at the Sussex Rehabilitation Centre at Brighton General Hospital, provides a prosthetic limb service to amputees and people with congenital limb loss.
 In addition it deals with pain management, wound healing and health screening to prevent further limb loss and carries out the production, maintenance and repair of artificial limbs.
 It also provides orthotic (surgical) appliances to patients attending the clinics at the centre.
 The purpose of the service is to enable patients with upper and lower limb loss to achieve and sustain maximum possible mobility, dexterity and independence.
 The service is for patients who have had an amputation or who have a congenital limb anomaly.
 The service sees patients of all ages.

 Steel Bones connects the amputee community, creates friendships and provides an extensive proactive support network by sharing latest news on stump health, promote healthy and active lifestyles, signpost useful services, therapists, personal trainers, sports clubs and provide flexible career opportunities through partners and associates.